 Fraternity and Sorority Housing

 All fraternity and sorority houses at Moravian College are owned and managed by the College.
 Three of the four sorority houses are located on Main Street and the fourth is located on Monocacy Street.
 Two of the fraternity houses are located in the Hillside Complex and the third is located on Iron Street.
 Each sorority house can house approximately a half dozen members.
-Fraternity houses can house approximately ten to twelve members.
+Fraternity houses can house between seven and twelve members.

 Living in a Greek house is a privilege and members are expected to respect all residence hall expectations, as well as College policies and local, state, and federal laws.
 Prior to general room selection, the assistant dean for residence life, Greek life, and first year programs works with chapter leadership early in the spring semester to identify those members who will live in the chapter house for the upcoming academic year.
 Each organization is expected to fill their chapter house.

 While not all Greek housing options are ADA accessible, the College can and will make comparable housing available for students with disabilities.

 The cost of living in a Greek house is comparable to non-Greek housing rates.